aehampton99/Nutshell/src/README.md

     - Maximum number of pipes: `100`
 - This shell supports excess whitespaces in between command arguments and at the end of the line, but NOT at the beginning.
 - When executing a command in background using `&` that outputs to the console, the prompt for a command `>` may be offset in following commands.

+## Testing
+    To test the functionalities of our shell, we ran the sample test commands provided, as well as some of our own.
+We also compiled our shell in reptilian to be sure that it would compile and work.